- This event has passed.

 Thursday, May 10, 2018 @ 5:00 pm - 6:00 pm EDT

-Presented by Zach Desjarlais, Director of Instructional Technology, Vancouver Public Schools, WA; Mark Ray, Director of Innovation and Library Services, Vancouver Public Schools, WA; and Bridget Hildreth, Performance and Evaluation Analyst, Vancouver Public Schools, WA
+Presented by Zach Desjarlais, Director of Instructional Technology, Vancouver Public Schools, WA; Mark Ray, Director of Innovation and Library Services for Vancouver (WA) Public Schools and Future Ready Librarians Lead at the Alliance for Excellent Education; and Bridget Hildreth, Performance and Evaluation Analyst, Vancouver Public Schools, WA

 Hosted by Christina Luke, Director of Program and Product Evaluation, Digital Promise